ruru-m07/ruru-m07/README.md

 Hey there! 👋

-# i'm Ruru.
+# I'm Ruru.
-> i'm not a cat i just love cat's :3
+> I'm not a cat I just love cats 🐈